Rufmemory/GridMod/README.md

 # GridMod
 Hello dear folks!
 Looking for a fully modular, open source, Pygame 3d-Engine?
 Well this may be a good start.
-GridMod is initialized by classes and methods, and is capable of displaying static custom three dimensional shapes.
+GridMod is initialized by and methods capable of displaying, static custom three dimensional shapes for now.

 By groupping nodes, vectors and matrices, and by applying common matrix operations to those vertices we get to display predefined 3d objects